server-os/server-image/src/img/man/imgadm.8.md

 ## DESCRIPTION

-The imgadm tool allows you to import and manage virtual machine images on a SmartOS system.
+The imgadm tool allows you to import and manage virtual machine images on a ServerOS system.
 Virtual machine images (also sometimes referred to as 'datasets') are snapshots of pre-installed virtual machines which are prepared for generic and repeated deployments.